core-process/serviceapis/readme.md

 #### Wait for the YouTube API

-Wait for the API to become ready, but to not trigger a `load`.
-It waits forever if `load` does not get triggered.
+Wait for the API to become ready, but not to trigger a `load`.
+It remains forever if `load` does not get triggered.

 ```js
 await ytApi.availability();